oliveroliverio/WS-DecypherMedia/README.md

 # [Full stack machine learning](https://www.youtube.com/watch?v=KdUa7QQLpng)
-- use this instead of the old one
+Use this instead of the old one

 # Ruby Scraping
 ## Instructions